Student Conduct and Civility

 5. Administrative Notification

-The Dean of Student Life and Service-Learning or their Designee will provide written notification to appropriate College offices (e.g., Registration, Student Financial Aid, Security, etc.) regarding the actions they need to take in response to the decision regarding the Student.
+The Vice President for Student Affairs or their Designee will provide written notification to appropriate College offices (e.g., Registration, Student Financial Aid, Security, etc.) regarding the actions they need to take in response to the decision regarding the Student.

 Return to Code of Conduct Outline